nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanopharmaceutical:** Pertaining to pharmaceuticals that use nanotechnology, such as nano-drug conjugates.

-### Expanded Definition and Usage\nNano-drug conjugates represent a significant leap forward in the precision of drug delivery systems, particularly noted for their role in targeted therapy.
+### Expanded Definition and Usage:
+Nano-drug conjugates represent a significant leap forward in the precision of drug delivery systems, particularly noted for their role in targeted therapy.
 By attaching therapeutic agents to nanoparticles, these conjugates can be directed to specific tissues or cells, such as cancer cells, significantly enhancing the drug\'s therapeutic index.
 This targeted approach not only increases the efficacy of the drug but also reduces the side effects associated with systemic drug delivery.
 Nano-drug conjugates are also engineered to respond to specific environmental conditions within the body, such as pH changes or enzymatic activity, to release the drug in a controlled manner.
 This property is particularly beneficial in cancer treatment, where it is crucial to minimize drug exposure to healthy cells.

+### Expanded Definition and Usage:
-### Conclusion\nThe precise formulation and multifaceted capabilities of nano-drug conjugates position them as a cornerstone in the evolution of pharmaceutical technologies, enabling more effective and safer treatment options for a wide range of diseases.\n
+The precise formulation and multifaceted capabilities of nano-drug conjugates position them as a cornerstone in the evolution of pharmaceutical technologies, enabling more effective and safer treatment options for a wide range of diseases.\n

 ### Lexical Dictionary Entry: Nano-drug Delivery